This beautiful blue aromatic is my favorite essential oil for cooling hot, swollen, and painful muscles and joints.

 Some Suggested Uses: (To learn more about blending guidelines, check out my popular blog post Blending Guidelines and Dilutions or listen to the Aromatic Wisdom Podcast 022 called Blending Guidelines for Making Aromatherapy Products.

 - Use to cool hot inflamed muscles and joints (It’s wonderful for any type of “-itis” inflammation like arthritis or bursitis

 - Add to Roman Chamomile and Lavender in your bath after a stressful day to help you relax and sleep

 - Use with Trauma Oil in a 3% dilution to treat superficial inflammations such as rashes, insect bites and burns

-Subtle Properties (vibrational and energetic): Just as German Chamomile is a great rescue for hot and inflamed issues in our body, it is terrific oil to cool hot issues like anger and frustration by reducing energetic heat.
+Subtle Properties (vibrational and energetic): Just as German Chamomile is a great rescue for hot and inflamed tissues in our body, it is terrific oil to cool hot issues like anger and frustration by reducing energetic heat.
 The blue color corresponds with the Throat Chakra making it a good oil to support communication.
 A good affirmation with this oil is “I feel cool, calm and at peace.
 I speak my truth with love and compassion.”